Summary of Clinical Studies

 You can learn about the results of trials below:”

-Randomized clinical trial, double-blind, controlled, naturalistic, multicenter and prospective, enrolling 316 patients with major depressive disorder
+Randomized, double-blind, controlled, naturalistic, multicentric, prospective clinical trial that enrolled 316 patients with major depressive disorder

-The largest randomized clinical trial (RCT) conducted to date using a pharmacogenetic test in patients with major depressive disorder in 18 hospitals in Spain.
+The first large randomized controlled trial (RCT) with a pharmacogenetic-based decision support tool on patients with major depressive disorder, conducted in 18 hospitals in Spain.

-The main purpose: The basic study variable was the number of patients who showed a response to treatment, which was defined as “mild improvement” or “significant improvement” on the Patient Global Impression of Improvement (PGI-I) scale.
-Minor variables such as the Hamilton Depression Rating Scale (HDRS-17) or FIBSER (Frequency, Intensity, Burden of Side Effects Rating) were also analyzed to assess treatment tolerability.
+Main Endpoint: The primary variable was the number of patients responding to treatment, which was defined as those who indicated that they felt “Moderately better” or “Much better” on the Patient Global Impression of Improvement scale (PGI-I).
+Secondary variables such as the Hamilton Depression Scale (HDRS-17) or the FIBSER (Frequency, Intensity, and Burden of Side Effects Ratings) were also analyzed to assess the tolerability of the treatment.

 of adverse effects in 12 weeks

-This is an analysis of clinical data obtained in a randomized clinical trial AB-GEN (retrospective analysis) to assess the clinical benefit of drug therapy based on the recommendations of the Neuropharmagen® test in certain subgroups of patients by age, basic severity and duration of depressive episodes.
+This is a reanalysis of clinical data obtained in the AB-GEN randomized clinical trial (post-hoc analysis) to evaluate the clinical utility of pharmacogenetic-guided therapy with Neuropharmagen® in specific patient subpopulations according to age, baseline severity and duration of the depressive episode.

-Design: Clinical prospective, double-blind and randomized study in patients with major depressive disorder (MDD).
-Read the AB-GEN Study.
+Design: Prospective, double-blind, randomised clinical trial in patients with major depressive disorder (MDD).
+See AB-GEN study.

-The core target: To study the impact of factors considered to be determinants of clinical response to antidepressants (such as age, main severity, and duration of a depressive episode) on the clinical benefit of Neurofarmagen®.
-The end points considered were PGI-I response rates (rate ≤ 2), change in HDRS rates, and HDRS response (change ≥ 50%).
+Main Endpoint: To investigate the impact of factors shown to influence antidepressant response (such as age, baseline severity and duration of the depressive episode) in the clinical utility of Neuropharmagen®.
+Endpoints considered were PGI-I response (score of ≤ 2), HDRS score change and HDRS response (change ≥ 50%).

-Objects: the study group was described in the basic publication of the results of the AB-GEN study .
-The following subgroups of patients were examined in this data analysis: Age (< 60 years; 60 years and more), main severity (HDRS main score < 18; HDRS baseline score ≥ 18; HDRS main score ≥ 25); time since diagnosis (up to 1 year; up to 5 years; more than 5 years).
+Subjects: The study population was described in the main publication of the AB-GEN study results.
+In this reanalysis of data, the following patient subpopulations are studied: Age (< 60 years old; 60 years and older), baseline severity (baseline HDRS < 18; baseline HDRS ≥ 18; baseline HDRS ≥ 25); time from diagnosis (up to 1 year; up to 5 years; more than 5 years).